-The Opportunity Scholars Program (Student Support Services) is one of the five TRIO programs funded by the United States Department of Education.
+The Opportunity Scholars Program (Student Support Services) is one of the eight TRIO programs funded by the United States Department of Education.
 The program is designed to help first generation college students make the adjustment to college life.
 Whether you have recently graduated from high school or you have been out of school for a while and just returning, OSP offers a number of services that can help you make a smooth transition.

 The Early Start Program is our summer bridge pre-college entrance program designed to help recent high school graduates make a smooth transition from high school to college.

 The objectives of the Early Start Program are as follows: